Are you driven and motivated to making a positive impact with those you work with?

 Licensure as a clinical social worker in the State of Connecticut.

-- Experience communicating in Spanish
+- Experience working in a clinical practice

 Incumbents in this class must possess and retain a license to practice clinical social work pursuant to Sec.
 20-195 (m) through (r) of the Connecticut General Statutes.